Leveraging intermediate resonances to probe CP violation at colliders: SM/BSM interference in scattering Interference between SM and BSM in high-energy 23 scattering

 To provide a concrete example of the application of $\mathcal{A}_\text{CP}^{2\to 3}$, we will refine our study here to charged-current interactions.
 In the SM, these processes occur via a left-handed vector current mediated the $W$.
 In BSM models, the effective interaction is parameterized by

 where the EFT for the Weak Effective theory~(WET) is defined more completely in App.~\ref{appA:EFT}.
 Therefore, $\mathcal{A}_\text{CP}^{2\to 3}$ isolates the effect of a single Lorentz structure generated by BSM physics.
 This is in contrast to low-energy probes of CPV where they are often functions of different CP-violating effective interactions.
-We will apply $\mathcal{A}_\text{CP}^{2\to 3}$ to $pp\to d_i \ell \nu_\ell$ (at parton-level, $u_j g\to d_i \ell \nu_\ell$).
+We will apply $\mathcal{A}_\text{CP}^{2\to 3}$ to $u_j g\to d_i \ell \nu_\ell$, as a contribution to the charge-asymmetry in the $pp\to d_i \ell \nu_\ell$ scattering process.
 This is largely inspired by the community interest in BSM models modifying the $b\to c \tau \nu$ interaction, to which this process provides a complementary probe~\cite{Altmannshofer:2017poe}.\footnote{ We study this process with the up-type quark in the initial state, although the alternative with a down-type quark in the initial state is also an interesting avenue of investigation but is beyond the scope of this work.}

 In practice, when working with high-energy interactions, one should re-derive the effective interactions in the SMEFT after running the WCs to the high-energy scale, but in practice here we will note that (a) $C_{V_L}$ has no anomalous QCD dimension, so the negligible running between the high- and low-energy scales for this coefficient can be neglected for the remainder of this work, (b) thus, the mapping between the SMEFT WC and the WET WC is a linear relation which is given in App.~\ref{appA:EFT} which corresponds to an effective relabeling of coefficients, which does not impact the physics results.
 For this reason, we retain WET WC labeling throughout this work.
 We draw the readers attention to App.~\ref{App:interf} for a more general treatment of the interference effects discussed in this section.